minlanyu/cs145-site/README.md

 ## Syllabus

-**Every week, there will be one or two homework questions which are released on Thursday and due by midnight of the following Monday.
-It will just take a short time to finish but will serve as a way for you to get a recap of what we learnt last week to prepare for the new week.**
+**Every week, there will be one or two homework questions which are released on Thursday or Friday and due in a week.**

 ### Prework

 * [Infrastructure notes](infra.md)

 * Project 0
-You are required to finish [Project Zero](https://classroom.github.com/a/E8YYO96_) before the class or in the first week of the class.
+You are required to finish [Project Zero](https://classroom.github.com/a/E8YYO96) before the class or in the first week of the class.
 Project 0 will not be graded.
 This is just a project for you to check if you are comfortable with the level of programming in this class and to set up infrastructure for future projects.

 ### Week 1
 * Jan 23 Tue class: Course Overview